Video: Work with documents and folders

 - In the detail pane, click the options menu and select Copy.

-- A message that the items have been put in the clipboard appears at the top of the screen.
+- A message that the items have been added to the clipboard appears at the top of the window.

 - Navigate to the folder (in this or another project) where you want to put the items.